JeffKoMS/mslearn-azure-developer-create/python/real-time-voice/DEPLOYMENT.md

 - Ensure `azd provision` completed successfully before running `azd deploy`
 - Check that resources are tagged with `azd-service-name: gpt-realtime-model`

-### Missing OpenAI quota
+### Missing model quota
-- Ensure your Azure subscription has OpenAI access enabled
+- Ensure your Azure subscription has AI Foundry access enabled
-- Check quota availability for GPT-4o Realtime Preview in your region
+- Check quota availability for GPT Realtime in your region

 ### Permission errors
 - Ensure you have Contributor access to the subscription/resource group